Already in use by an Am Law 100 partner to train new associates.

 Based on the book used to train first-year associates at an Am Law 100 firm.

-Praised as ‘what law schools should
+Praised as ‘what law schools should be teaching’ by top M&A practitioners.

 Complete with reading assignments, discussion topics, and recommendations for appropriate outside guest speakers